About Saving & Restoring

 Automatic vs. Manual Saving

 Because Qualtrics is a web-based platform, it functions differently than installation applications.
 Rather than relying on a Save button, Qualtrics instead automatically saves as you work.
 Whenever you click outside of a question or move to a different tab or section, Qualtrics checks for changes and then saves any changes.
-You can force a check and save by pressing Ctrl + S (on a PC) or Cmd + S (on a Mac).

 There are a couple of things to keep in mind about this: